 - You can avoid crowds by visiting toward the end of the month.
 But you need to check ahead because some attractions close when the children return to school.

 - Check the ferry schedules if you are going to the Greek islands.
-September and October is the time when ferries change their schedules and eliminate some connections.
+September and October are when ferries change their schedules and eliminate some connections.